Skip to content

 Fibreglass is the cheapest, but batts have gaps from day one, and gaps wreck their R-value.
 Pumped cellulose fills every inch, deters rats and is shown to slow fire spread.
 You only insulate once, so get it right.

 I sell all three insulation products, but after installing insulation since 1988 the pump-in cellulose fibre is the only one I’d use in my own home.
-This is the honest version of how cellulose stacks up against the itchy fibreglass batts: gaps, fire, rats, settling, the safety-sheet fine print, and the comparison table.
+Here’s how cellulose stacks up against the itchy fibreglass batts: gaps, fire, rats, settling, the safety-sheet fine print, and the comparison table.

 This is cellulose